 So these are a bit of all combined, don’t you think?!

-I used pizza dough to make these as well as some leftover pull apart pork that I mixed with BBQ sauce, and let me tell you, they were delightful.
+I used pizza dough to make these and some leftover pull-apart pork that I mixed with BBQ sauce, and let me tell you, and they were delightful.

-My family enjoyed this barbecue pull apart stuffed buns very much, especially my husband who loves these types of food.
-I made them many times with different filling, such as ham and cheese, or sauteed ground beef and onion and they are always a crowd pleaser.
+My family enjoyed these barbecue pull-apart stuffed buns very much, especially my husband, who loves these types of food.
+I made them many times with different fillings, such as ham and cheese, or sauteed ground beef and onion, and they are always a crowd-pleaser.